hapax/hapax.github.io/assets/chandra.md

 ### White dwarfs and neutron stars<a id="sec-3-2" name="sec-3-2"></a>

-We can finally turn our attention from
+Finally, we will turn our attention to gravity and astrophysics.

 ### The Chandrasekhar limit<a id="sec-3-3" name="sec-3-3"></a>